Allen-Synthesis/EuroPi/software/programming_instructions.md

 ### Installing the EuroPi library

 Use the exact same process as for the ssd1306 library to install the europi library:
-1. Type 'europi' into the search box and click 'Search on PyPi'
+1. Type 'micropython-europi' into the search box and click 'Search on PyPi'
 2. Click the result named 'micropython-europi'.

     ![image](https://user-images.githubusercontent.com/79809962/156630180-7f727567-89b1-4b8a-a3e0-63f2da3ea30c.png)